Increasing Engagement and Effective Data Collection for the Boise State University Financial Wellness Program

 The six prioritized recommendations are designed to work together, building the foundation the program needs before layering on more complex solutions.

 • Benchmarking: Use the SMMC as an ongoing reference point for data collection methods, program delivery, and performance goals.
-Oster has already received the SMMC playbook and established a connection with Goebel.
+Dana has already received the SMMC playbook and established a connection with Goebel.

 • Organizational Communications: A targeted outreach strategy, including social media, the existing Call Campaign, and university events like new student orientation, can increase program visibility and bring more students into the pipeline.
 More participants mean more data.